How to add inhibitor to radiator

 In addition to preventing rust and build-up, inhibitors also help protect the internal components of your heating system, such as pipes and valves, by preventing corrosion.
 Corrosion can lead to leaks and other costly damages that could have been avoided by using an inhibitor.

-See also How to crop image on mac
+See also How to wash a tie

 When should you add an inhibitor?